 Or, you can add a tag to your card to make it easier to find.

-Moreover, you can customize the card’s appearance or loan the card to someone in need.
+You can customize the card’s appearance or loan the card to someone in need.

 If you loan your virtual card, ensure you set a spending limit.
 Otherwise, you may find an empty bank account.